cosmos/cosmos-sdk/collections/docs/01-intro.md

 Collections already comes with all the required implementations for golang primitive types.

-Let's make another example, this falls closer to what we build using cosmos SDK, let's say I want to create a `collections.Map` that maps account addresses to their base account.
+Let's make another example, this falls closer to what we build using cosmos SDK, let's say we want to create a `collections.Map` that maps account addresses to their base account.
 So we want to map an `sdk.AccAddress` to an `auth.BaseAccount` (which is a proto):

 ```go